jamiebeach/Learning-2024/BLOG.md

 ---
 This morning, I got through another hour of the AI-102 learning path.
 More delving into the natural language processing capabilities in Azure.
 I do wonder, however, if a number of these capabilites are really as significant as they may have been in previous years.
 NLP and language understanding have taken a sharp turn with ChatGPT and transformer based models in the last couple of years.
 So much so that larger LLMs are able to handle many of the more discrete capabilities that are built out in PaaS capabilities like the Azure AI Services...
 I dunno.. just a thought.

+Tonight, I started exploring fine-tuning LLMs.
+I've used LoRAs with Stable Diffusion through ComfyUI many times.
+Most recently, using the various Christmas LoRAs when generating some fun Christmas poem videos ([see here](https://www.threads.net/@jam1eb3ach/post/C09-oxiriJn)).
+However, I really had no idea how to create them.
+I ended up on youtube and watched [this great video](https://www.youtube.com/watch?v=eC6Hd1hFvos) about what LoRA's are and how to create one for fine-tuning a language model.
+It's a great video and highly recommended if you're interested in the same.
+I also created a new section in this repo called [LLM](./LLM) and added [a markdown that explains Fine Tuning](./LLM/Fine-Tuning.md).

 ## January-10
 ---